 “We’ve been eyeing purchasing the Justice Department for some time,” explained Facebook CEO and Founder, Mark Zuckerberg.
-“There’s a lot of overlap in the the does shaping the nation’s laws and the work Facebook does shaping the nation’s elections, so it just made sense for us to absorb the competition.”
+“There’s a lot of overlap in the work the DOJ does shaping the nation’s laws and the work Facebook does shaping the nation’s elections, so it just made sense for us to absorb the competition.”

-While the Federal Trade Commission sought a permanent injunction to break up Facebook, forcing it to divest assets like Instagram and WhatsApp, Zuckerberg instead chose to expand his company into federal executive .
+While the Federal Trade Commission sought a permanent injunction to break up Facebook, forcing it to divest assets like Instagram and WhatsApp, Zuckerberg instead chose to expand his company into federal executive politics.
 “I’ll be sitting down next week with my new employee (attorney general) Bill (Barr),” Zuckerberg explained.
 “I’d like us to look at opportunities for growth – for example the Justice Department’s Asset Forfeiture Program seems quite profitable.”

 “I’d also like us to figure out if there’s any redundancy between the DOJ’s surveillance operations and Facebook’s surveillance operations,” the CEO added.